At the University of the Arts, diverse approaches to learning and inquiry bring together research on art and arts research.

-The academic offers at the University of the Arts are technology-based, diverse, relevant, and of high quality.
-Its model of higher education in the arts is nationally and internationally recognized.
+UArtes academic offerings are technologically informed, diverse, relevant, and high quality.
+Its higher education model in the arts is recognized both nationally and internationally.

 Programs of excellence in the field of the arts that contribute to the improvement and specialization of professionals.